 Yes.
 If you register online you should receive a confirmation email shortly after completing the registration process.
 Contact us with any further registration questions.

-Due to the location change in 2020, new routes are currently being mapped out.
+New routes are currently being mapped out.
 The public will be notified when the new routes are finalized, and maps will be available.

 Yes, ONLY if they are officially registered for the tour, have signed the liability waiver and are wearing a bib.
 Only registered participants are permitted on the course.

 Yes.
 We do our very best and keep participant safety at the top of our priority list.

 Fort4Fitness is proud to provide the following to ensure the course is as safe as possible:

 - Working with the City of Fort Wayne to have clean streets